Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 Outcome: you cannot review Stats.

-Patch-note probe example: music continuity check (STEA-103-MUSIC)
+Regression testing example: music continuity check (STEA-103-MUSIC)

 SteamDB notes mention a fix for music cutting out, so I ran STEA-103-MUSIC: 10 minutes runtime with combat transitions, plus pause/unpause and a level load.
 Outcome: pass, music stayed continuous across those transitions (S3).